Western Animation / Blinky Bill

 - Six Student Clique:

-- Story Arc: Season 1: Rebuilding Greenpatch.
-Season 2: The Quest Home (albeit beginning midway through) Season 3: Balloon Adventure
+- Story Arc: Series 1: Rebuilding Greenpatch.
+Series 2: The Quest Home (albeit beginning midway through) Series 3: Balloon Adventure

-- Sequel Escalation - Each series got grander and more plot focused.
+- Sequel Escalation: Each series got grander and more plot focused.
 The first series was mostly self contained episodes which could be watched in any order save the last few.
 Series 2 had more a storyline with the gang lost but again you could watch most episodes in any order.
 Series 3 meanwhile was even bigger.
 Blinky traveled around the world in what was easily the most arc based (characters regularly left the group once home so one could easily miss such episodes) and there were actual villains for the first time since the original movie.
 Plus, the characters were constantly travelling from place to place, so you could one episode and they would be in Antarctica, and if you skip a few the animals are suddenly in Africa.

 - The Power of Friendship

-- Blinky in the third series aginest the Cricus brothers.
+- Blinky in the third series against the Cricus brothers.